-Cooley and Tukey [68] developed an efficient algorithm for computing discrete Fourier transforms, called the fast Fourier transform (FFT).
+An efficient algorithm for computing discrete Fourier transforms, called the fast Fourier transform (FFT), was most recently developed by Cooley and Tukey [70].
 One of the peculiarities of the Cooley-Tukey algorithm is that it is most efficient when the number of points in the interferogram is $2^N$ where N is any integer.
-This is because the algorithm takes advantage of the symmetry of the Fourier series, and divides up the problem into quickly computable pieces that can then be easily reconstructed [69].
+This is because the algorithm takes advantage of the symmetry of the Fourier series, and divides up the problem into quickly computable pieces that can then be easily reconstructed [71].
 To process the FFT most efficiently, we take the interferogram, I(n), and add zeros after the MOPD point to increase the number of points to the nearest power of two, a process called zero-filling or zero-padding.
 Zero-padding an interferogram adds no information to the resulting spectrum, it simply interpolates between existing points (see Figure 3.3).
 The result of the FFT is the spectrum of interest.